Helena Rubinstein: Death and legacy

 Rubinstein died April 1, 1965, of natural causes and was buried in Mount Olivet Cemetery in Queens.
 Some of her estate, including African and fine art, Lucite furniture, and Victorian furniture upholstered in purple, was auctioned in 1966 at the Parke-Bernet Galleries in New York City.

 One of Rubinstein's numerous sayings was: "There are no ugly women, only lazy ones."
 A scholarly study of her exclusive beauty salons and how they blurred and influenced the conceptual boundaries at the time among fashion, art galleries, the domestic interior and versions of modernism is explored by Marie J. Clifford.
 A feature-length documentary film, The Powder & the Glory (2009) by Ann Carol Grossman and Arnie Reisman, details the rivalry between Rubinstein and Elizabeth Arden.

 In her book Ugly Beauty, Ruth Brandon described her methodology:

 She knew how to advertise—using 'fear copy with a bit of blah-blah'— and introduced the concept of 'problem' skin types.
 She also pioneered the use of pseudo-science in marketing, donning a lab coat in many advertisements, despite the fact that her only training had been a two-month tour of European skin-care facilities.
 She knew how to manipulate consumers' status anxiety, as well: If a product faltered initially, she would hike the price to raise the perceived value.

 In 1973, the company Helena Rubinstein, Inc. was sold to Colgate-Palmolive.
-By the 1980s the brand had faded from the US market.
-In 1984 it was acquired by L'Oréal.
-The L'Oreal takeover was to cause a good deal of scandal as company founder, Eugène Schueller, had been an enthusiastic collaborator during the war, and in its aftermath, L'Oreal became notorious for employing ex-Nazis on the run.
-Jacques Corrèze, who engineered the takeover, was one of these: he had been active in expropriating Jewish property in Paris.
-The brand was re-launched in the US market in 1999 but it was unprofitable despite its having a renaissance in Asia, Europe, and South America.
-The US operation was closed down in 2003.
+By the 1980s the brand had grealy declined in the US market.
+In 1984 it was acquired by L'Oréal..
+Jacques Corrèze, who engineered the takeover, has a past being active in expropriating Jewish property in Paris.
+The brand was re-launched in the US market in 1999 but without much commercial success despite good performance in Asia, Europe, and South America.
+The US operation was therefore closed down in 2003.
 Since 2011, L'Oréal has been repositioning the brand as an ultra-premium skin care franchise.
 As of 2023, high-end Helena Rubinstein products remain unavailable in the US but are sold in international markets.

 The L'Oréal-UNESCO For Women in Science Awards are also known as the Helena Rubinstein Women in Science Awards.

 The Helena Rubinstein Foundation, which had been established in 1953, operated through 2011, ultimately distributing nearly $130 million over the course of six decades, primarily to education, arts, and community-based organizations in New York City.
 The foundation was a longtime supporter of children's programming for New York City's PBS affiliate WNET.

 The Manhattan Jewish Museum hosted the exhibition "Helena Rubinstein: Beauty Is Power", the first museum show devoted to Rubinstein, from October 31, 2014, until March 22, 2015.